 How to create a VR walkthrough using Lumion?

-In this article, you will find all answers you need for Lumion to VR walkthroughs - on the web and VR headsets like Oculus Quest 2.
+In this article, you will find all answers you need creating VR walkthroughs using Lumion - on the web and VR headsets like Oculus Quest 2.
 First, let us quickly answer the most common question asked by Lumion users.

 To create a panorama in Lumion, you need to: